Dragée: Panned chocolate

-Other chocolate dragées with multi-colored candy shells are M&M's.
-Initially designed to allow easy transport and consumption of chocolate for the U.S. military, they have evolved into a popular candy, but are also sold as decorative dragées in 25 different colors.
+Other chocolate dragées with candy shells appeared as Smarties, designed to allow easy transport and consumption of chocolate in England and Europe during the 1930s that were available among troops during the Spanish Civil War and eventually inspired the M&M's the U.S. military contracted for during the Second World War.
+They have evolved into a popular multi-colored candy and are sold as decorative dragées in 25 different colors.

 Easter

-In Portugal sugared almonds ('amêndoas de Páscoa') are the most traditional treat and gift rather than chocolate eggs; and entire aisles in supermarkets may be devoted to them in the run-up to Easter itself.
+In Portugal, sugar-coated almonds (amêndoas de Páscoa) are the most traditional treat and gift rather than chocolate eggs.
+Entire aisles in supermarkets may be devoted to them in the run-up to Easter itself.

 Medicinal dragées

-Used to increase tolerability of bitter medication or merely to compel consumption, medicated candies or sugar-coated pills can be referred to as dragées.
+Used to increase the palatability of bitter medication, medicated candies or sugar-coated pills can be referred to as dragées.

 Metallic decorative balls

-Another form of dragée is a small sphere of sugar, in the Commonwealth often called a cachou, used primarily in the decoration of cookies, cakes, and other forms of bakery.
+Another form of dragée is a small sphere of sugar, in the Commonwealth often called a cachou, used primarily in the decoration of cookies, cakes, and other forms of confectionery.
 These are produced in various sizes, typically 3 to 4 mm in diameter.
 This is larger than nonpareils and smaller than large pearl tapioca.

 Silver dragées have long been used for both wedding and holiday food decoration.
 More recently, metallic gold, copper, rainbow colors (red, green, blue, etc.), and pearlescent colors have become available.

 In most countries, including the United Kingdom and France, silver dragées are classified as food items.
-However, since 1906, US regulations have prohibited the manufacture or sale of any food that uses any metal or mineral substance, including silver, as a food coloring, coating, or additive.
+However, since 1906, U.S. regulations have prohibited the manufacture or sale of any food that uses any metal or mineral substance—including silver—as a food coloring, coating, or additive.
 The U.S. Food and Drug Administration considers the silver and gold metallic-finish sugar dragées to be inedible, and they may be sold only when accompanied with a notice that they are to be used for decorative purposes only.
 Almonds that have been coated the same way are not permitted at all.
-Although the metallic-finish dragées can be purchased in 49 US states, they are no longer sold in California.
+Although metallic-finish dragées can be purchased in 49 U.S. states, they are no longer sold in California.